satorici/satori-docs/satori_help/docs/modes/scan.md

 ## Clean

-Warning: this commmand will delete all the reports associated to a certain repository:
+Warning: this command will delete all the reports associated to a certain repository:

 ```
 satori scan githubUsername/repository clean